 - An article in the Chicago Tribune about the Vernon Area Library in Lincolnshire, Illinois: Library garden benefits local food pantry clients

-- Wayne County Public Library - Summer Garden Program
+- Wayne County Public Library - Summer Garden Program and about how it started

 - Walkertown Public Library (Forsyth County) Community Garden